 Other technological trends to take into account in real estate are Accelerated Mobile Pages (AMP) and Google Maps for real estate.
 AMP are faster, lightweight pages that are also a ranking factor for Google.
 Over two billion pages have been AMP’d by now and because the first interaction is of great importance when someone uses their mobile phone to view a house, we strongly recommend to get on it as soon as possible.

-The feature also makes it possible to map customer behaviour so you know just how and where to reach your target group.
-In addition, marketing campaigns can be adjusted based on location data and it will show the occupancy history of an area, so customers can get an insight into the developments of certain neighbourhoods and relevant market values thereof.
+The feature also makes it possible to map customer behavior so you know just how and where to reach your target group.
+In addition, marketing campaigns can be adjusted based on location data and it will show the occupancy history of an area, so customers can get an insight into the developments of certain neighborhoods and relevant market values thereof.

 Google Maps for real estate is mostly free of charge, which makes it a great solution for smaller companies.

-Firstly, it’s very relevant for the real estate world to question how you can connect offline consumer behaviour to online efforts.
+Firstly, it’s very relevant for the real estate world to question how you can connect offline consumer behavior to online efforts.
 How do you know if someone has already been to a brokerage firm?
 How do you know if they’ve already viewed a house on location?
-In retail, the connection between online and offline consumer behaviour is made active.
+In retail, the connection between online and offline consumer behavior is made active.
 Why don’t we treat real estate as a usual shopping trip?
-Such insights lead to a more efficient utilisation of the marketing budget.
+Such insights lead to a more efficient utilization of the marketing budget.

 Furthermore, you can use Predictive targeting in combination with marketing data to predict which people visiting your website have a higher chance of registering for a construction project or existing residence.
 Based on data sets and machine-learning, we can precisely predict what the chances are of a potential customer taking action.
 That existing data can also be used for new marketing channels.
 By making use of this kind of targeting, you get a higher return on conversion.